clodoveu/BTTF_Clock/README.md

 Button 2 + Button 4 in Mode 1 (BTTF clock): reload parameters file
 Button 1 + Button 5 in Mode 1 (BTTF clock): terminate program, Button 3 to confirm

+# 9. Functions

+1. Back to the Future Clock: a clock in the format [MMM dd YYYY hh.mm] as in the movie

+2. Current weather: description from CPTEC/INPE of the current weather at the configured location

+3. Weather 1- to 4-day forecast: from CPTEC/INPE, number of days is configurable

+4. Time since date: time difference between now and a configured initial date

+5. Time to deadline: time remaining until a given deadline

+6. World clock: dates and times at several time zones, identified by representative cities, with indication of DST

+7. MP3 player: plays MP3 files in th device's SD card

+8. Internet radio: streams internet radio stations, choosing from a configurable list

+9. Seconds clock: a clock in the format [DoW dd/MM hh.mm.ss]

+10. Milliseconds clock: a clock in the format [dd/MM hh.mm.ss.mmm]

+11. Milliseconds chronometer

+12. Seconds chronometer

+13. Year-long alarm: set an alarm for a month, day, hour and minute.
+Alarm tones are configurable, or use the buzzer

+14. Timer: set hour, minute and second for a countdown

+15. Chess clock: set countdown game times for whites and blacks, set board side, buzzer when the time runs out

+16. IP address: show the device's IP address